gopikrishna-a/Kubernetes/004_minikube_setup.md

 #### Pre Requirements

-+ Inorder to use minicube we need to install following packages
++ In order to use minicube we need to install following packages
   - VirtualBox
   - Kubectl
   - Minikube

 #### Installing Kubernetes